Bihar Reorganisation Act, 2000

-Bihar Reorganisation Act, 2000 was a law passed by the parliament of India in 2000.
+The Bihar Reorganisation Act, 2000 was a law passed by the parliament of India in 2000.
 Loksabha and Rajya sabha passed the bill on 2 and 11 August respectively and on 15 November 2000, which enabled creation of Jharkhand State out of Bihar.
 The law was introduced by the NDA government headed by Prime Minister Atal Bihari Vajpayee to fulfil an election promise.

+Background

+The reorganisation of Bihar and the creation of Jharkhand were preceded by decades of tribal and regional activism, collectively referred to as the Jharkhand movement.
+Leaders such as Jaipal Singh Munda, Binod Bihari Mahato, and Shibu Soren played pivotal roles in mobilizing support for statehood, culminating in the passage of the Bihar Reorganisation Act, 2000.

 Criticism

 This act has been the subject of criticism from various political leaders.
 Former Bihar Chief Minister, Lalu Prasad Yadav, opposed the bifurcation, stating that the division of the state would weaken Bihar economically and socially, and was reported as saying that Jharkhand would be created "over his dead body".
 His successor, Rabri Devi, later demanded a special economic package and special status for the truncated Bihar, arguing that the state had been left disadvantaged after losing its mineral-rich southern districts.

 Other leaders from Bihar, including Nitish Kumar, supported the creation of Jharkhand in principle but criticised the Centre for not compensating Bihar adequately.
 Kumar repeatedly pressed for Special Category Status, contending that the bifurcation left Bihar without its industrial base and limited resources.

 Within the Bharatiya Janata Party (BJP), Sushil Kumar Modi drew attention to unresolved provisions of the Act, pointing out that Jharkhand owed Bihar more than ₹5,000 crore in pension liabilities under the settlement clauses, highlighting the financial disputes that followed reorganisation.

 On the Jharkhand side, Arjun Munda, a former Chief Minister of Jharkhand, described the Act as biased in the division of assets and liabilities, arguing that the Centre’s handling of the reorganisation created prolonged disputes between the two states.